Our Rustic Stair Banister is one of my favorite parts of our house!

 I used a handheld router to finish up the top edge of the banister.
 I like the rustic look so those imperfections are on purpose.
 Once you have finished any details on the wood, apply the Minwax Clear Satin top coat.

 After your paint has dried completely on both your pipes and wood it’s time to start assembling.
 This should be done after you have figured out the rail spacing.
-Again, check for local codes on height and spacing.
+Again, check for local codes on height and spacing (these pipes are spaced 5 inches apart measuring from the middle of one pipe to the middle of the next pipe).

 During the initial assembly it worked best for me to attach the railings to the banister.
 I used a good sized screw (#8 or larger) with this project so I pre-drilled my holes.
 I connected them and left the screws a little loose and the pipe was only hand tight to allow for a more fine adjustment due to imperfections in the wood.
 Also, the way the pipes are threaded might allow more/less turns between different pieces, not a huge deal.